libprima/prima/README_py_unix.txt

 python -m pip install ./

 If this command runs successfully, PDFO is installed.
-You can now test the package by the following command:
+You can then test the package by the following command:

 python -m unittest pdfo.testpdfo